steamclock/internetmap/Data-Pipeline/README.md

 ### Python

 Our datapipeline relies on running a series of python scripts to generate our data sets.
-Since various projects require different python versions, I recommend using a tool that will allow you to create sandboxed python environments.
+Since various projects require different python versions, we recommend using a tool that will allow you to create sandboxed python environments.

 *Using virtiualenv*

 1. Install virtiualenv (https://virtualenv.pypa.io/en/stable/userguide/)
 2. Create `venv` folder where you want this environment to live.
-I made it sibling to our data pipleline folder.
+During development, we made this folder sibling to our data pipleline folder.
 3. Run `> virtualenv venv` - this will generate a default python environment inside that folder
 4. Navigate into `venv` to make sure the default folders (bin, libs etc...) have been created
 5. Activate that python environment by running `source bin/activate`.
 When activated your terminal should be prefaced with `(venv)`, to indicate you are running in that python environment.
 Woo!

 Once setup, you should only need to reactivate the environment each time you want to work with the project.
-I used *pypa* to find and install missing python libs (https://www.pypa.io/en/latest/)
+We used *pypa* to find and install missing python libs (https://www.pypa.io/en/latest/)

 ## Data Pipeline Details